solana-developers/solana-cookbook/docs/gaming/auto-approve.md

 footer: MIT Licensed
 ---

+WIP - This is a work in progress

 # How to auto approve transaction for fast game play and great ux

 To have a fluid game play for on-chain games it is beneficial to have an auto approve wallet.